Master Composter/Soil Builder Program

 Become A Master Composter/Soil Builder

 If you love composting and you're interested in public education and outreach, apply to become a Mater Composter!
 Receive in-depth compost education with a team of diverse Seattle residents, then share your valuable knowledge and experience with the wider community.
+Applications for 2014 are DUE on March 10.
 Find out more...

 Current Master Composter/Soil Builders